swiftlang/swift-evolution/proposals/NNNN-opt-in-reflection-metadata.md

 For Swift 6, flags `-disable-reflection-metadata` and `-emit-reflection-for-debugger` will be a no-op, to ensure the reflection metadata is always available when needed.

 1. Reflection Disabled (`-disable-reflection-metadata` and `-reflection-metadata-for-debugger-only`)
-- Do not emit reflection in Release and Debug modes for Swift pre-6.
-- A no-op in Swift 6 and later.
+- For Swift pre-6 emit Reflection metadata only if full debugging information is enabled.
 - If there is a type in a module conforming to `Reflectable`, the compiler will emit an error.
+- A no-op in Swift 6 and later (Opt-in mode is enabled by default).

 2. Opt-In Reflection (`-enable-upcoming-feature OptInReflection`)
-- In Release mode, emit only for types that conform to `Reflectable`.
+- If debugging is disabled, emit only for types that conform to `Reflectable`.
-- In Debug mode emit reflection in full.
+- Will emit reflection in full for all types if debugging is enabled.
 - For Swift pre-6 will require an explicit flag, for Swift 6 will be enabled by default.

 3. Fully enabled (`-enable-full-reflection-metadata`)
-- Emit reflection metadata for all types in Release and Debug modes.
+- Always emit reflection metadata for all types regardless of debugging information level.
 - Conformance to Reflectable will be synthesized for all types to allow usage of reflection-consuming APIs.
 - Current default level for Swift pre-6.